 Other: _______

+[New question?: What accessibility needs do you have that are relevant to your participation in ICANN?

 New question?: Are you familiar with LIS (sign languages) ? do you understand it ? if so, which version are you familiar with: international LIS or one of the national ones (precise which one) ?

 ?

+New question?: How well are these accessibility needs being met? [sliding scale]

 Potential additional categories/questions, as needed:

 For example, GAC to advise on the types of questions they’d like to see to assess “diversity of resources for meaningful participation” and “diversity in attendance,” and other groups may wish to ask questions about type/size of business.